openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }]
 ```

+The Batch Credential Response MUST NOT include errors for individual Credential Requests in the Batch Credential Request.
+Note, a partial successful Batch Credential Response is not valid.

 # Deferred Credential Endpoint {#deferred-credential-issuance}

-This endpoint is used to issue a Credential previously requested at the Credential endpoint in case the Issuer was not able to immediately issue this Credential.
+This endpoint is used to issue a Credential previously requested at the Credential Endpoint or Batch Credential Endpoint in case the Issuer was not able to immediately issue a Credential.

 ## Deferred Credential Request